a-mhamdi/infodev/Labs/How-To.typ

 	- its high-performance computing capabilities,
 	- expressive syntax, and
 	- extensive ecosystem.
 Julia is an ideal language for scientific computing, data analysis, and numerical simulations @Nagar2017 @SenGupta2020 @Lauwens2019.
+A quick reference guide for key concepts, syntax, and formulas is available at #highlight[#link("cheatsheet.juliadocs.org")[cheatsheet.juliadocs.org]].

 #figure(
 	image("Images/Julia.png", width: 30%),